rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 ## A small guest with sharp edges

-The VM ran Alpine Linux, picked because it's tiny.
-Smaller download, faster boot.
+The VM ran Alpine Linux, picked because it's tiny, which meant a smaller download and a faster boot.
 Alpine stays small by using musl and OpenRC instead of the glibc and systemd most Linux software is built against.
 Usually that's invisible.
 Sometimes it isn't.
 You can't run the NVIDIA Container Toolkit on it, which means no CUDA, which means machines with a GPU can't run the AI workloads people increasingly want to run.
 A choice that saved a few megabytes early on walled off a whole category of work once GPUs and AI showed up.

 ## More than Kubernetes